 But the decline from the epistemological objectivity of the Reformers began almost immediately, just as it had after the apostles.
 During the Reformation itself, the Anabaptists, the Enthusiasts, who are sometimes regarded, mistakenly, as part of the Reformation, also rejected Luther's Shriftprinzip, and taught that there were two sources of truth: the dead letter of Scripture and the living spirit of oral revelation.
 The dead letter of Scripture, of course, was objective, but the living voices and vivid visions in their heads were subjective.
+With such voices and visions, the Enthusiasts needed no Scripture.
+Far from being part of the Reformation, the Enthusiasts were an eruption of Romanist mysticism in the sixteenth century.
+Like the Romanists, they too held to oral and written revelation, the oral taking primacy over the written.
+Their epistemological position was the same as Rome's, and was a denial of epistemological objectivity and sola Scriptura.

-With such voices and visions, the second generation Reformers Tragically, abandoned the view that Scripture has a systematic monopoly on truth and returned to the view of Rome, crystallized in Thomistic philosophy, that there are at least two sources of truth.
-Most did not follow the Enthusiasts (Enthusiasm reappeared later), but they did follow Thomas.
-Thomas Aguinas, who had been canonized by the Roman State-Church 50 years after his death, had taught that there are two sources of truth, sensation and revelation.
+Tragically, second generation Reformers abandoned the view that Scripture has a systematic monopoly on truth and returned to the view of Rome, crystallized in Thomistic philosophy, that there are at least two sources of truth.
+Most did not follow the Enthusiasts (Enthusiasm reappeared later), but they did follow

+Thomas.
+Thomas Aquinas, who had been canonized by the Roman State-Church 50 years after his death, had taught that there are two sources of truth, sensation and revelation.
 Furthermore, Romanists, including Thomas, break revelation down into two types, in order to destroy completely, but not obviously, the only objective source of truth, the Scriptures: Revelation is both oral and written, Rome says, and the oral interprets the written.
 Protestants did not accept the Romanist distinction between oral and written revelation, but they did accept the Romanist notion that there are two sources of truth, one divine and one human.